 β Muscae is a double main-sequence star in the constellation of Musca.

 β Muscae visual magnitude is 3.05.
-Because of its moderate brightness, β Muscae should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, β Muscae should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of β Muscae